connervieira/Predator/FAQ.md

 Predator's intended ALPR engine, Phantom, is heavily based on OpenALPR.
 Predator can also be configured to use OpenALPR directly as its ALPR back-end.

-**Who is Predator designed for?**

-Predator is designed for hobbyists and tech enthusiasts who want to experiment with ALPR without the need for expensive software and specialized equipment.
-It's for those who want to log everyone who enters their driveway, and for those who want alerts when their friends and family arrive at their house.
-It's for people who want to tinker and experiment with computer vision technology in a powerful and easy way.

 **Who is Predator not designed for?**

 Predator is not designed for those who want to collect massive amounts of information on individuals.
 It's not for governments and law enforcement agencies looking to log the movements of civilians.
 It's not for companies who want to track how often certain people visit their business.
-For sake of privacy, Predator actively avoids features designed for mass-surveillance.
+For sake of privacy, Predator actively avoids features designed for mass-surveillance, and focuses on targeted, private alerts.

 **How much does Predator cost?**